They’re not your average grandparents.

 - Distinguish characteristics and trends related to the 50+ population.

 SRES® Designation Requirements

-- Successful completion of the two-day SRES® Designation course, including an 80% passing grade on the exam.
+- Successful completion of the four-day SRES® Designation course.

 - Maintain active membership in the National Association of REALTORS®.